-The Primary Sample Unit (PSU) is now the enumeration area (EA) or a split of the enumeration area when the enumeration area size is large.
+The Primary Sample Unit (PSU) is the enumeration area (EA) or a split of the enumeration area when the enumeration area size is large.
 The PSUs are the first stage units in the sample design.
-The dwellings within the PSUs are now the secondary and the final sample units.
+The dwellings within the PSUs are the second stage and the final sample units.
 The households living in the dwellings are the observation units for the survey.
+These features of the sample design remain unchanged between the 2021 sample redesign and the 2022 sample redesign.

-3. Third stage: Organization:
+3. Third stage: Organization

-It is the last stage of the preparation that precedes the process of household contacts and data collection.
+This is the last stage of the preparation that precedes the process of household contacts and data collection.
 The work procedures required for the preparation of the labor market statistics have been prepared in this stage.
 It will begin from the next stage "collection stage" and will end with the "assessment stage".
-In addition, the procedures are organized and collected, and its appropriate order is determined in order to reach a methodology that achieves the objectives of the labor market statistics.
+In addition, the procedures are organized and collected, and its appropriate order is determined to reach a methodology that achieves the objectives of the labor market statistics.
 At this stage, the procedures that were done in the preparation of the previous version of the labor market statistics were reviewed to develop the work procedures in this version.
 These procedures were also described and documented to facilitate the updates in the future cycles.
 Furthermore, the statistical work procedures were tried and tested to ensure that they meet the requirements of the preparation of the labor market statistics in its final form.
 Then, the procedures of the statistical work are approved, and the road map of the implementation is developed.